-- ## 4K@60 1Gbps AV over IP transmitter in Unicast or Multicast mode - Full 4K60 4:4:4, HDR10, HDR10+, Dolby Vision & HLG compatible - III IP interface: RJ45 - Supports USB over IP (flash drive, USB web cam (isochronous/Bulk), keyboard and mouse) and seamless control of multiple PC systems - Supports PoE-PD (IEEE 802.3af) - Bi-directional IR and RS-232 pass-through - Controlled via WebGUI, IP Master Controller, and Telnet - 1×HDMI input, 1×HDMI loopback output - Supports the use of an external control system (IP Master Controller) to provide expanded functionality (Contact your authorised dealer for more information) - Supports independent breakaway A/V and control matrix routing - Supports extension of many audio formats including 8 channel LPCM and standard Bitstream - The analogue Line In is automatically embedded in the streaming output and can be independently routed to any receiver

-- ✓ Optional Dante Ready[TM] is compatible with existing Dante and AES67 audio networks - Dante Ready brings Dante functionality to products already shipping and installed in sites. - Channels and features can be added as an installation grows.
+- ## 4K@60 1Gbps AV over IP Receiver in Unicast or Multicast mode - Full 4K60 4:4:4, HDR10, HDR10+, Dolby Vision & HLG compatible - III IP interface: RJ45 - Supports USB over IP (flash drive, USB web cam (isochronous/Bulk), keyboard and mouse) and seamless control of multiple PC systems - Supports PoE-PD (IEEE 802.3af) - W Bi-directional IR and RS-232 pass-through - Controlled via hotkey, WebGUI, IP Master Controller, and Telnet - Supports the use of an external control system (IP Master Controller) to provide expanded functionality (Contact your authorised dealer for more information) - 7 hotkeys dedicated to routing for transmitters and receivers, 4 hotkeys provide single unctions, and 3 hotkeys for multiple functions that activates control system. - Supports independent breakaway A/V and control matrix routing - Supports extension of many audio formats including 8 channel LPCM and standard Bitstream - Note: The Line Out only supports LPCM 2.0 sources. - The analogue Line In is automatically embedded in the streaming output and can be independently routed to any receiver - The Mic In sends audio directly to the analogue Line Out on the currently routed transmitter - Note: Only available when the transmitter also has its Line In connected.
+Supported in unicast mode only. - ✓ Optional Dante ReadyTM is compatible with existing Dante and AES67 audio networks - Dante Ready brings Dante functionality to products already shipping and installed in sites. - Channels and features can be added as an installation grows.